o-biotech/public-web-docs/docs/integrations/alerts/logic-apps.md

 ![HTML Connesiton Test Results](https://www.fathym.com/iot/img/screenshots/alerts/biotech-html-logicapp-results.png)

 :::info
-In the HTTP trigger above, use the 'How often do you want to check for items' fields to control how often the HTTP trigger calls the OpenBiotech Warm Query for new data.
+In the HTTP trigger above, use the 'How often do you want to check for items' fields to control how often the HTTP trigger calls the OpenEnsemble Warm Query for new data.
 :::

 ## Step 2: Compose JSON